AbstractFuture/100DaysOfCloudPart2/README.md

 ## Steven Aranibar's Cloud Journey

 If you haven't checked out my first #100DaysOfCloud git repo, then please do!
-I cover many aspects of linux needed to pass the LFCS, and now I turn my attention to getting CKA certified and landing my first DevOps role in Toronto.
+I cover many aspects of linux needed to pass the LFCS, and now I turn my attention to getting CKA certified and landing my first DevOps/ cloud engineer role in Toronto.

-The ideal outcome would be AWS CCP and CKA certified by end of year, and my first devops role landed by end of Jan.
+The ideal outcome would be AWS CCP and CKA certified by end of year, and my first cloud role landed by end of Jan.

+(Jan 1st 2021 update): I am AWS CCP certified!

 See the first repo [here](https://github.com/AbstractFuture/100DaysOfCloud).